Water quality

 The report provides further discussion on plantations, agricultural land, the forest road network and areas to improve data generation and collaboration across institutions and jurisdictions.

-Access to data used in the analysis will soon be available on NSW SEED and the TERN Data Discovery Portal.
+Access to data used in the analysis is available on the TERN Data Discovery Portal.

 Monitoring landscape-scale trends